- Energy

 Deep in California’s Mojave Desert, south of Las Vegas, you’ll find three brilliant towers rising from the sand, each ringed by a shimmering array of mirrors.
 This is the Ivanpah Solar Electricity Generating System.
 Ivanpah opened in 2014 to much fanfare, its construction partly funded by the U.S. government.
 Many at the time saw Ivanpah as a vision of a possible solar-powered future.

-Earlier this year, however, Ivanpah’s operators announced that the plant is scheduled to at least partly close in 2026, less than halfway through its expected lifetime – saying that doing so would save money.
+Earlier this year, Ivanpah’s operators announced that the plant is scheduled to at least partly close in 2026, less than halfway through its expected lifetime – saying that doing so would save money.
+The news has galvanized a lot of activity from renewable energy’s opponents, eager to pounce on what they see as a failure of technology and government investment in it.
+Many have used Ivanpah to criticize solar power as a whole.

 Main Takeaways: